wimlds/starter-kit/README.md

 **Mission: Our mission is to support and promote women and gender minorities who are practicing, studying or are interested in the fields of machine learning and data science.**

 We create opportunities for members to engage in technical and professional conversations in a positive, supportive environment by hosting talks by women and gender minority individuals working in data science or machine learning, as well as hosting technical workshops, networking events and hackathons.
-We are inclusive to anyone who supports our cause regardless of gender identity or technical background.
-However, in support of our mission, priority for certain events and opportunities will be given to women and gender minorities.
+Our events are inclusive to anyone who supports our cause regardless of gender identity or technical background.
+However, in support of our mission, we encourage women and gender minorities as speakers at our events.

 **_The term "women and gender minorities" is inclusive of women (trans and cis), trans-men, and persons who are non-binary, genderqueer, genderfluid, agender, intersex, and all other minority genders._**